espressif/esp-idf/docs/en/api-guides/wifi.rst

    * - BAD_CIPHER_OR_AKM
      - 29
      - 29
-     - Requested service rejected because of SSP cipher suite or AKM requiremen.
+     - Requested service rejected because of SSP cipher suite or AKM requirement.
-   * - NOT_AUTHORIZED_THIS_LO CATION
+   * - NOT_AUTHORIZED_THIS_LOCATION
      - 30
      - 30
      - Requested service not authorized in this location.